MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 import MyMathFunctions.MyFunction, MyMathFunctions.AnotherFunction as Multiply;
 ```

-## Example external project
+### Example external project

-For this example, we'll use the same teleportation program as the earlier example, but separate the calling program and the callables into different projects.
+For this example, you'll use the same teleportation program as the earlier example, but separate the calling program and the callables into different projects.

 1. Create two folders on your local drive, for example "Project_A" and "Project_B".
 1. Create a Q# project in each folder following the steps in [Steps for creating a Q# project](#steps-for-creating-a-q-project).